-During his first postdoc at the University of California, San Diego, in the lab of Prof. William Schafer, using the Ca2+ indicator Cameleon he published the first direct visualisation of chemosensory activity in C. elegans neurons.
-In his second postdoctoral work, in the lab of Prof. Cori Bargmann at the University of California, San Francisco and at The Rockefeller University, he switched from neuronal function to neuronal development, focusing in particular on how neurons establish and orient their polarity with respect to extracellular cues.
+During his first postdoc at the University of California, San Diego, in the lab of Professor William Schafer, using the Ca2+ indicator Cameleon he published the first direct visualisation of chemosensory activity in C. elegans neurons.
+In his second postdoctoral work, in the lab of Professor Cori Bargmann at the University of California, San Francisco and at The Rockefeller University, he switched from neuronal function to neuronal development, focusing in particular on how neurons establish and orient their polarity with respect to extracellular cues.

 In September 2007, he was appointed as a Senior Research Fellow at the Queensland Brain Institute, The University of Queensland, where he started his independent laboratory.
 The lab investigates the molecular mechanisms underlying maintenance of the axonal structure and regeneration following axonal injury, as well as axonal/dendrites guidance.